petermcd/nagios/README.md

 * -w - At what load level a warning is triggered (defaults 0.5)
 * -c - At what load level critical is triggered (defaults 0.8)
 * -h - Display help information

+### ssh_file_system_usage

+Simple bash script that alerts if the usage level of any mount point exceeds the critical or warning level.

+* -w - At what usage level a warning is triggered (defaults 70)
+* -c - At what usage level critical is triggered (defaults 80)
+* -h - Display help information